ssighakoli/Advanced-Database-Organization/assign1/README.md

 1. Connect to fourier server using the command: ssh username@fourier.cs.iit.edu
 2. Clone to the git repository using the commnd: git clone https://github.com/IITTeaching/cs525-s23-group-6.git
-3. Change to assign1 folder using the command: cd assign1
+3. Change to 'cs525-s23-group-6' using the command: cd cs525-s23-group-6
 4. List the files in the directory using the command: ls
+5. Change to 'assign1' folder using the command: cd assign1
+6. List the files in the directory using the command: ls
-5. Use the command 'make clean' to delete old .o files.
+7. Use the command 'make clean' to delete old .o files of test1 and test2.
-6. Use the command 'make' to compile all files in the directory.
+8. Use the command 'make' to compile all files in the directory.
-7. Use the command 'make run_test_1' to run test1.
+9. Use the command 'make run_test_1' to run test1.

 ## SOLUTION DESCRIPTION: